|SIYE Time:13:15 on 13th August 2022|

 The bespectacled woman nodded a greeting and whispered an almost inaudible.
 ‘Hello.’

 ‘Hello, Jacqui.’
-The black woman stood, strode over and shook my hand firmly.
+She stood, strode across the kitchen, and shook my hand firmly.
 ‘Welcome to the madhouse.
 We’re all hiding in the kitchen, grabbing a bit of peace and quiet while we can.
-We’ve told the menfolk that we’re busy, but as we’ve left them in charge of the kids, it’s simply a matter of time before there is a disaster.’
+We’ve told the menfolk that we’re very busy, but as we’ve left them in charge of the kids, it’s simply a matter of time before there’s a disaster.’

 ‘And finally, Hermione, whose birthday we celebrated yesterday,’ concluded Ginny.